UmaiUmeUnion/umaiumeunion.github.io/README.md

 ### Creating a new tutorial
 1. Create a new collection in `_config.yml` (use the definition of `guides_reipatcher`) as example.
 2. Create the folder for tutorial posts (again, use `guides_reipatcher` as an example).
-3. Create a new layout in `_layouts` folder for your guide.
-Use `guiderei.html` layout as an example.
-Especially remember to replace `site.guides_reipatcher` with the appropriate tutorial collection.
 4. Create your first post in the new folder.
-Remember to add reference the layout in the front matter.
 You can use ReiPatcher's guide as an example.

 ### Creating new pages (generally)
 You can either create pages with any styling language Jekyll can process.
 Use existing pages as examples.